GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 ### Access your Grafana Dashboard
-  1. Open an Incognito browser window.
-Go to admin.google.com and sign in with your GCP account owner.
+  1. Go to admin.google.com and sign in with your GCP account owner.
 Create a new user (only users who are part of your domain can access the dashboard).
   2. Open the GCP Console and go to IAM > Add > enter your user’s email (e.g., user@your-domain.com) and select role IAP-secured Web App User.
-  3. Open an incognito window, go to your-domain.com (the domain you used in step 6) and sign in using the newly created user (you will be prompted to change your password the first time you login).
+  3. Go to your-domain.com (the domain you used in step 6) and sign in using the newly created user (you will be prompted to change your password the first time you login).

 ## Conclusion